Promote Diversity

 The Unitika Group is promoting diversity management by utilizing the differences among our varied personnel and maximizing their skills and potential to keep creating added-value.

-2. Connection to our management vision
+2. Connection to our Management Vision

 By practicing diversity management and enhancing our corporate value, we are aiming to be a “company that is continuously chosen by customers.”